thepirat000/Audit.NET/src/Audit.NET.Redis/README.md

 # Audit.NET.Redis
 **Redis storage provider for [Audit.NET library](https://github.com/thepirat000/Audit.NET)** (An extensible framework to audit executing operations in .NET).

-Store the audit events in a Redis database as Strings, List, SortedSet, Hash or publish to a PubSub channel.
+Store the audit events in a Redis database as Strings, List, SortedSet, Hash, publish to a PubSub channel or add to a Redis Stream.

 ## Install